adamnemecek/SwiftMIDI/README.md

   see [MIDIPacketList/main.swift](MIDIPacketList/main.swift)

-- read and write open ended structs like MIDIRawData, MIDIMetaEvent, MusicEventUserData
+- read open ended structs like MIDIRawData, MIDIMetaEvent, MusicEventUserData when pointed to by UnsafePointer<...>

   see [OpenEndedStructs/main.swift](OpenEndedStructs/main.swift)